GoogleCloudPlatform/core-solution-services/components/frontend_streamlit/README.md

 export API_BASE_URL=https://my.domain.com
 ```

-Set the subpath where the streamlit will deploy to.
+Set the sub-path where the streamlit will deploy to.
 By default, it sets to "/streamlit"

 ```
 export APP_BASE_PATH="/streamlit"